 Poor Lighting: Reviewers will document poor light conditions whenever video of fishing operations is affected by shadows or otherwise a lack of light that produces darker images of activity or fish.
+This can include instances where the cameras go into night mode, or low-light mode (image recording in grayscale or in black and white) while catch is on deck being processed and/or sorted.
+Reviewers should refer to the VMP for additional information on when/if the system may record in greyscale.

 Operations Induced Camera Damage: If a camera is damaged or destroyed as a result of fishing operations (ex: trawl doors, gear, booms, severe weather, etc. damaged a camera) this event should be annotated.
 This should be a duration event starting at the time in which the camera is damaged and extending to the end of the trip or when the issue is resolved.
 The event will be all encompassing for the affected camera (ex: if video gaps are occurring as a result of camera damage, an EME-Video Gaps event does not need to be annotated).
-If EM system issues occur on other cameras in the system following the camera damage, the appropriate EM event should be annotated.
+If EM system issues occur on other cameras in the system following the camera damage, the appropriate EME event should be annotated.
 This may lead to one or more hauls being marked as OBS = N if overlapping views are not sufficient to capture activity and/or track fish.
-Additionally, if this event leads to the inability to confirm effort (i.e. a critical camera is damaged and haul cannot be determined, or the event triggers a prolonged video gap or camera failure) the ALL_EFFORT_CONFIRMED would = N. This event does not include instances where a camera appears out of focus due to pitting or scratches on the lens, that would be an EME-System Image Impairment event.
+Additionally, if this event leads to the inability to confirm effort (i.e. a critical camera is damaged and haul cannot be determined, or the event triggers a prolonged video gap or camera failure) the ALL_EFFORT_CONFIRMED would = N. This event does not include instances where a camera appears out of focus due to pitting or scratches on the lens, which would be an EME-System Image Impairment event.
 This also does not include instances of camera/system tampering.
+If system tampering is observed during review, an Incident Report must be submitted to the Fishery Monitoring Portal.